anushrav/okta_dev_challenge/README.md

 # okta_dev_challenge
 This repository hosts the code written by Anushrav Vatsa for a technical exercise.
 This application leverages Okta's authentication services and web API to manage users.
-This app is biult with Flask as the backend and HTML and CSS for webpages.
+This app is built with Flask as the backend and HTML and CSS for webpages.

 ## Getting Started

 These instructions are for unix-like systems.

-### Pre-requisites:
+### Pre-requisites to run this code:
 - Python (3.6<)
+- Okta Developer Account

 ### Setup